amanmadov/msin616-final-project/README.md

     -- Check if copy_id is valid
     IF NOT EXISTS(SELECT TOP 1 1 FROM bookcopies WHERE copy_id = @copy_id)
         BEGIN
-            RAISERROR('Book copy with provided ID does not exist', 16, 1) END
+	    ;THROW 50001, 'Book copy with provided ID does not exist.', 1 END

     -- Check if book is returned
     IF EXISTS(SELECT TOP 1 1 FROM bookcopies WHERE copy_id = @copy_id AND isavailable = 0)
         BEGIN
-            RAISERROR('Book copy with provided ID has not been returned', 16, 1) END
+	    ;THROW 50002, 'Book copy with provided ID has not been returned.', 1 END

     -- Check if book has not been discarded
     IF EXISTS(SELECT TOP 1 1 FROM bookcopies WHERE copy_id = @copy_id AND isactive = 0)
         BEGIN
-            RAISERROR('Book copy with provided ID has been already discarded', 16, 1) END
+	    ;THROW 50003, 'Book copy with provided ID has been already discarded.', 1

+        END

     UPDATE bookcopies SET isavailable = 0, isactive = 0, condition = 'POOR' WHERE copy_id = @copy_id